Outbound Exchange: Frequently Asked Questions

 - Are there scholarships available for Student Exchange?

 Yes.
-There is a list of resources available (Scholarship Categories - 71K XLS).
+There is a list of resources available here.
 The Office Of International Affairs (OIA) also provides scholarship information on their scholarship page.

 - Is there any penalty for withdrawing from the program?

 Official cancellation or withdrawal from a program requires a written notification from the participant either by email, fax or mail.
-Cancellation/withdrawal becomes effective on the date the withdrawal notice is received by the International Programs Office, by email or postmark.
-You will pay a cancelation fee of $200 if you withdraw from the program after your acceptance.
+Cancellation/withdrawal becomes effective on the date the withdrawal notice is received by the Office of Global Business, by email or postmark.
+You will pay a cancelation fee of $700 if you withdraw from the program after your acceptance.
 This will be charged to your OSU account by the Office of International Affairs (OIA).
+Additionally, any cost associated with your withdraw (cancelation fee for flights, housing, etc.) will be the students' responsibility.

 - How will I register for classes the semester I am on exchange?

-When you accept your placement through the Office of International Affairs (OIA) Study Abroad Application, you will automatically be enrolled in the “place holder” course, IS5797 for 12 semester credit hours.
-OIA will register you for these credits hours closer to your exchange program start dates.
+When you accept your placement through the Office of International Affairs (OIA) Study Abroad Application, you will automatically be enrolled in the “place holder” course, BA5797 for 12 semester credit hours.
+The Office of Global Business will register you for these credits hours closer to your exchange program start dates.

 - How will I get credit for courses I need to graduate from OSU?